 - How can the responsibility for carbon dioxide removal deployment be distributed between state and non-state actors?

-The 2015 Paris Agreement sets the objectives of global climate ambition.
-The scientific community has explored the characteristics of greenhouse gas emission reduction pathways in line with the Paris Agreement.
-However, when categorising pathways, the focus has been put on the temperature outcome and not on emission reduction objectives.
-Here we propose a pathway classification that aims to comprehensively reflect the climate criteria set out in the Paris Agreement.
+When categorising pathways in line with the Paris Agreement, the focus has been put on the temperature outcome.
+Here we propose a pathway based on emission reduction objectives that reflect the climate criteria set out in the Paris Agreement.

-This study analyses six institutional decarbonisation scenarios published between 2020 and mid 2021, including four from the oil majors (two from BP), and two developed by the International Energy Agency IEA.
+This study analyses six institutional decarbonisation scenarios published between 2020 and mid 2021 (including four from the oil majors and two from the International Energy Agency.
 It finds that most of the scenarios would be classified as inconsistent with the Paris Agreement as they fail to limit warming to ‘well below 2 ̊C, let alone 1.5 ̊C, and would exceed the 1.5 ̊C warming limit by a significant margin.